• Skip to primary navigation

 Tips

-• Trim the broccoli florets into bite-sized pieces so that there is plenty of surface area for the broccoli to caramelize.
+• Trim the broccoli florets into bite-sized pieces so there is plenty of surface area for the broccoli to caramelize.

 What temperature do you use for oven-roasted broccoli?